iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 }
 ~~~~~~~~

 So… great, right?!
 Let's go!
+Wait… *more* roadblocks?

 ### Limitations of Swift's C++ Interop